What 23,000+ working people actually report

 Training, facilitation, and speaking20%

 The pattern across our data: task-shaped work (scheduling, drafting, processing) is automating; judgment-shaped work (deciding, persuading, owning outcomes) is not.
-The people who feel threatened and act on it move up the judgment stack or into hands-on work - the two lanes AI reaches last.
+The people who feel threatened and act on it move up the judgment stack or into hands-on work - the lanes AI has reached slowest so far.

 What people who feel AI-threatened in our data earn today